JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 ## Citation

-If you use this work in your research, please cite the associated paper:
+If you use this work in your research, please cite our paper:

 > Jonathan Wenger and Philipp Hennig.
 Probabilistic Linear Solvers for Machine Learning. *In Advances in Neural Information Processing Systems (NeurIPS)*, 2020